Blue Zircon is one of the birthstones for December and an alternate gem for the 4th wedding anniversary.

 Zircon has been treasured as a gemstone for nearly 2000 years.
 It occurs in all shades of the colour spectrum and is one of the densest gemstones.
 It will look smaller than other gems of the same weight.
 Being 50% denser than diamond a 1.50ct zircon will look similar in size to a 1.00ct diamond.

-Onyx is one of the gems for the 7th wedding anniversary.
+Onyx is a zodiac stone for Leo and one of the birthstones for July.
+It is also one of the gems for the 7th wedding anniversary.